What Does A Raised Toilet Seat Look Like ? A Beginner’s Illustrated Guide

 Yunga Tart 4.75″ raised toilet seat w/out arms (Universal) – No Prod No. listed

-- the existing toilet seat is removed
+- installs very quickly once the toilet seat is in the upright position

 Herdegen Clipper I 4.3 inch raised toilet seat, Prod.
 No. 500400